Table of Contents

 Another useful feature in the UniFi Network Controller is the ability to limit bandwidth allocation to different user groups.
 This may be important to ensure guests do not limit the productivity and speed available to permanent users/critical applications.
 To limit guest bandwidth follow the steps below:

 2. Click on Create a New User Group.

 3. Define the desired bandwidth limit.

-Next, to add this group to the Guest Network:
+Next, to associate this group to the Guest Network:

 4. Go to Settings > Wireless Networks.

-5. Select the corresponding Guest Network and expand Advanced Options
+5. Click on the corresponding Guest Network and expand Advanced Options.

 7. Click Save to apply the changes.

-Once you have your guest network set up on the WLAN (AP) side—it is necessary to make sure the LAN has sufficient isolation, while also allowing common services which may be required (printers, servers, etc.).
+Once the guest network is set up on the WLAN (AP) side—it is necessary to make sure the LAN has sufficient isolation, while also allowing common services which may be required (printers, servers, etc.).